 Maybe you’re an endurance athlete trying to shed fat you don’t want to carry across tens or even hundreds of miles.
 Maybe you’re a bodybuilder or a bikini competitor who wants to shine on stage.
-Or maybe you want to rock that wedding dress.
+Or maybe you want to rock that special-occasion outfit.

 Either way, if you’re having trouble losing those last few pounds, the solution is usually simple: Eat more.
 (Wait, what?)

 So this time, I’m going to try something different and do a deep dive into why and how your body fights back when you’re trying to lose those last few pounds.

 However, this advice isn’t limited to athletes.
 A lot of it can apply to anyone who has hit a weight-loss plateau while eating at a caloric deficit, regardless of the size of your love handles.

-Problem #1: Your Hormones Are Going Wonky
+Reason #1: Your Hormones Are Going Wonky

 There are a number of hormones involved with digestion and metabolism, and their levels shift depending on how much and what you’re eating.
 This becomes particularly problematic when you purposefully slash calories to lose weight.

 When you drop calories super low, your hormones can increase your appetite to motivate you to work a little harder to find food, while slowing down your metabolism and promoting the breakdown of lean mass (muscle) in order to conserve your emergency fuel supply (body fat).